sneakyevil/SD-ModMenu/README_sponsor.md

 __v1.18.2:__
 > - Added attachable props on certain character when using Model Changer.
+> - Model Changer will use character voice if any exist.
 > - Slightly modified Character List for Model Changer & NPC Spawner.
 > - Changed NPC Spawner to preview selected NPC same way as Vehicle/Weapon does.
 > - NPC Companion will now force allied faction on hostile characters.